Course Guidelines Math

 attached schedule for the last day to drop with an automatic ‘W’.

-All of your graded work is expected to be entirely your own work, this means reading questions and
+All of your graded work is expected to be entirely your own work, this includes homework.
+Anything to

-Sage exercises.
-Anything to the contrary is a violation of the university’s comprehensive policy on
+the contrary is a violation of the university’s comprehensive policy on Academic Integrity

-Academic Integrity (cheating and plagiarism).
-Discovered incidents will be handled strictly, in accordance
+(cheating and plagiarism).
+Discovered incidents will be handled strictly, in accordance with

 Last day to drop